 First and foremost, plant for the pollinators.
 What does this mean exactly?
 It means that you plant flowers that are rich in nectar and pollen.
 And it doesn’t have to be a lot to make a difference!

 Start with a pollen- and nectar-rich window box or containers.
-We’ll get to varieties in just a bit, but the great thing about window boxes and containers is that you can place them in areas that make it easy to observe activity.
+The great thing about these options is that you can place them in areas that make it easy to observe activity.
 There’s something really rewarding about seeing honeybees, Monarchs, moths, even hummingbirds hover over something you planted.

 There’s a lot of talk about pesticides and which ones are safe.
 The truth is, an organic approach, especially when it comes to food, is both safer and more effective in the long-term.